 I don’t yet qualify for the vaccine but would like to get on a wait list.
 What should I do?

 Answer: Please fill out the COVID-19 Vaccine Interest questionnaire on kp.org.
 You will need to be a registered member of kp.org to do this.
-Once you complete this questionnaire, you will be added to our list of patients interested in receiving the vaccine.
-As soon as you qualify for the vaccine and the state supplies us with enough vaccine to vaccinate you, we will send you a secure message with a link to schedule your appointment.
+This questionnaire lets us know you are interested in getting the vaccine.
+Completing the questionnaire does not add you to a “wait list” that is ordered based on when you filled it out.
+We must follow established eligibility guidelines. .
+When you qualify for the vaccine and the state supplies us with enough vaccine to vaccinate you, we will send you a secure message with a link to schedule your appointment.

 Why can’t my spouse, who qualifies by the age on the news, get the vaccine, when I do?